 Though it is helpful to have a general catechetical foundation, the only prerequisite is a desire to deepen and integrate your knowledge of the faith with a spiritual discipline that enables a real and transformative relationship with Jesus that is reflected in every relationship and activity.
 If you would like more fully to prepare, we encourage you to consult the wealth of resources that exists, including the Catechism of the Catholic Church, the Rite of Christian Initiation for Adults (RCIA) at your parish, and other books and resources.

-Currently the Lay Mission Project’s formation curriculum is being implemented in the Diocese of Sacramento, as well as a few parishes in the San Francisco Bay Area.
+Currently the Lay Mission Project’s formation curriculum is being implemented in the Diocese of Sacramento, and will soon be available in the San Francisco Bay Area, as well as Seattle.
 The process begins with collaborative discernment between you, your pastor, and diocesan staff.
-The first step would be to attend an info session to learn more about the project.
+The first step would be to attend an info session to learn more about the project, or reach out via the contact form for more info.

-Lay Mission Project is currently in its beginning stages of curriculum implementation, and at the moment is only available to the lay faithful of the Diocese of Sacramento.
-However, in the next few years, we plan to continue to hone the formation process, and tailor it to the needs of other dioceses.
 For the sake of mission effectiveness, the Lay Mission Project operates in full collaboration with the diocesan ordinary (Bishop), and integrates into the operations of the local diocese.
 In order to expand to your diocese, we encourage you bring the Lay Mission Project to the attention of your diocese, and discuss it with your pastor, and to contact us for more information.
-In this initial phase of Lay Mission Project, we will have to beg your patience as our growth is gradual.
+In this phase of expansion of the Lay Mission Project, we will have to beg your patience as our growth is gradual.
 Please let us know of your interest and keep in touch!

 First, through prayer!
 Our Lord encourages us, “If two of you agree on earth about anything for which they are to pray, it shall be granted to them by my heavenly Father” (Mt 18:19).
 In other words, your prayers work!
 So please pray with us for the effectiveness of this project.

 Second, keep in touch!
 We would love to share with you our passion, and vision, and to hear from you about ways you think you can assist us in our mission – whether through time, talent, or treasure.
 The Lay Mission Project has been given grant support by Our Sunday Visitor, and we have several private donors.
 Without these financial supporters, this project would still be in the planning phase.
 However, we need continued support in order to truly bring this project into fruition.
-Again, if this project is of interest to you, and you have financial means to support it either directly to cover continued development, or indirectly to sponsor participants who cannot afford it, please do not hesitate to let us know.
+Again, if this project is of interest to you, and you have financial means to support it either directly to cover continued development, or indirectly to sponsor participants who cannot afford it, please do not hesitate to let us know, and we will graciously accept your support.

 Third, talk with your local bishop, diocesan staff, or pastor about inviting Lay Mission Project to your diocese!